SohanChoudhury/JackalDS/about.md

 If you’re curious about more check me out at my personal website [rohitmittapalli.com](http://rohitmittapalli.com) or reach out to me at rohit@jackalds.com.
 I would love to talk!

-## Sohan

-I am originally from suburban Connecticut, and graduated from [Fairfield Warde High School](http://fairfieldschools.org/schools/fwhs/).
-At Tech, I’ve grown to love the bustle of Atlanta and have delved into the field of Data Science.

-Outside of classes, I’m an avid competitor on the Georgia Tech Debate Team and member of the [Data Science Club](http://datasciencegt.org), where my team is creating a predictive model of crime for our campus police department.

-As someone relatively new to Computer Science, I hope to explore new technologies and their applications.
-My primary experience in the field was working in bioinformatics at [Yale](http://sohanchoudhury.com/Yale/), where I developed programs to detect abnormal genetic splicing linked to leukemia.
-Ever since, I’ve been captivated by computational theory and problem solving.

-I enjoy new foods, attending talks, and striking up conversation about watches, politics, [logic problems](https://github.com/SohanChoudhury/APrisonerProblem), and anything in between.
-Oh, and I also run a fantastic blog with an okay guy.

-Want to learn more?
-Check out my personal [website](http://sohanchoudhury.com), or shoot me an email at sohan@jackalds.com!

 -----